 Ok, so there are undoubtedly some great places to watch the London to Brighton Veteran Run.
 If you don’t know it, it’s an epic London to Brighton car rally for vehicles made before 1905 via a 60-mile route that starts in London’s Hyde Park just after 7 am and finishes at Brighton’s Madeira Drive.
 The last cars should arrive at the finish by 4.30 pm latest but … well, they’re over 100 years old and anything could happen.

 There are two official paddocks where you can view veteran cars, cycles and motorcycles in close quarters from behind safety barriers – one at the start and one at the finish in Brighton.
 The challenge for the avid spectator en route is to find somewhere to park up out of the way, with a good view of the cars and ideally with refreshments within easy reach!
 It’s been known to both pour with rain or be freezing cold so you need somewhere to warm up and replenish at times.
-This year’s race is on the 5th of November.
+This year’s race is on 2 November 2025.

 The Sussex route